Coronae of relatively hyperbolic groups and coarse cohomologies: The transgression maps

 \section{The transgression maps}

 Let $M^*$ be the $K$-theory $K^*$ or the Alexander-Spanier cohomology with compact support $H_c^*$.
 Let $G$ be a group which is hyperbolic relative to $\famP$ satisfying the condition of Theorem~\ref{main_theorem}.
 Let $\{g_n\}_{n\in\N}$ be an order of the cosets of $(G,\famP)$.
 Let $s_i$ be the parabolic point of $g_iP_{(i)}$.
-Let $X_n$ and $EX_n$ be the one defined in Section~\ref{subsec:coarse-assembly-map}.
+Let $X_n$ and $EX_n$ be as defined in Section~\ref{subsec:weak-coars-relat}.
 We can choose a map $\varphi_n \colon EX_n \to X_n$ such that the pullback coarse structure is proper and the $\varphi_n$ is a coarse equivalence.
-(See Section~\ref{subsec:weak-coars-relat}.)
+(See loc. cit.)
 Therefore we can regard a corona of $X_n$ as that of $EX_n$.

 For a compact space $Z$, we denote by $\mathcal{C}Z$ a closed cone of $Z$, that is, $\mathcal{C}Z = Z \times [0,1]/\sim$ where $(z,1)\sim (z',1)$ for all $z,z'$ in $Z$.
 Let $(W_i,\zeta_i)$ be a corona of $g_iP_{(i)}$ as in Section~\ref{sec:blow-up-parabolic}.
 Let $\dX_n = \partial X_n(W_i;i=1,\dots,n)$ be the $n$-th blown-up of $\partial \Xaug$.
 Let $S_n$ be a space obtained by pasting $\mathcal{C}W_{n+1}$ on $\dX_{n+1}$ along $W_{n+1}$.